wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/preemptive-troubleshooting.rst

 .. image:: images/preemptive-troubleshooting/preCheckBreaker-2.png
   :width: 350

-Apply a twisting force onto the cable to rotate the harness.
-If you are successful then the screw is not tight enough.
-Split washers might help here, but in the mean time, these require checking every few matches.
+Apply a strong twisting force to try to rotate the crimped lug.
+If the lug rotates then the nut is not tight enough.
+After tightening the nut, retest by once again trying to rotate the lug.

+The original nut has a star locking feature, which can wear out over time: these may require checking every few matches, especially if your robot-side battery connector is not attached to the chassis.

+The nut is normally a relatively uncommon 1/4-28 thread: ensure this is correct if the nut is replaced.

-Because the metal is just molded into the case, every once in awhile you will break off the bolt, ask any veteran team and they’ll tell you they go through a number of these every few seasons.
-After tightening the nut, retest by once again trying to twist the cable.
+Because the metal is just molded into the case, every once in awhile you may break off the stud.
+Many veteran teams start each season with a fresh main breaker, and carry spares.

 Power Distribution Panel (PDP)
 ------------------------------